clarin-eric/ParlaMint/README.md

 four types of files present in the corpora.
 The README in this directory provides more information.
 * The *[Scripts](Scripts/) folder* contains the XSLT scripts (and their Perl wrappers) used to:
-  * convert the first generation ParlaMint corpora to the present one;
+  * finalize the corpora submitted by the project partners to V2.1;
-  * validate the corpora, in addition to schema validation also for links and metadata consistency;
+  * validate the corpora (in addition to schema validation also for links and metadata consistency);
-  * prepare the full corpora for distribution;
   * convert the TEI encoded corpora to derived formats.
 * The *sample country directories* should include:
   * `ParlaMint-XX.xml`: teiCorpus root file of the sample with (e.g. speaker and party) metadata and